elytraflyer/LogOX/README.md

 # LogOX

-LogOX is a simple C++ logging library.
+LogOX is a simple C++ logging library based on C++11.
+To use it,please download the source code and copy the "logox" folder to your working directory.

 ### Examples:

-Normal loggers:
+Normal loggers(Colors supported):

 ```cpp
 #include "logox/logox.hpp"